ganttlab/ganttlab-live/README.md

 # GanttLab

-An easy to use, painless and fully functional Gantt chart for GitLab.
+An easy to use, fully functional Gantt chart for GitLab.

 ![GanttLab](preview.png)